cats7/Pn-tools/README.md

 # Pn-tools
-Prime numbers generator, tester, extractor and other tools.
+This is the Prime numbers generator, tester, extractor and other tools.
+See Main documentation for details.